ilyafedotov-ops/TerraformManager/README.md

 - Library diffs support unified or side-by-side layouts, an “ignore whitespace” toggle, per-file status filters, and copy/download helpers so reviewers can zero in on the exact Terraform files that changed.
 - The library view now includes asset-type filters (e.g., Terraform configs vs scan reports) plus version validation badges and manifest browsers.
 Every generated file is tracked with checksums, sizes, and media types so you can diff, download, or audit bundles without leaving the UI.
 - Server-side generator runs (UI/CLI/API) record validation summaries and block promotion when `terraform fmt -check` fails unless you explicitly use the new force-save override for exceptional situations.
+- The Settings hub now includes a **User Profile** page where you can edit your display information, toggle notification preferences, and rotate your password.
+Password updates automatically revoke other device sessions and link directly to the sessions view for follow-up.

 ## Linting & Formatting